 Hop a few streets east of Santo Domingo and you’ll stumble upon the Jalatlaco neighbourhood.

-As it’s only a small neighbourhood there’s slightly fewer accommodation choices, but prices remain around the same as the rest of the city.
+Because it’s only a small neighbourhood, there are slightly fewer accommodation choices, but prices remain around the same as the rest of the city.

 Where to eat in Oaxaca City

 Oaxaca is one of the cities in Mexico that has helped to give the country its famous reputation for delicious food.